ardasevketakgul/Teknosan-Machining-Co./README.md

 - Generate scatter plots, histograms, and bar charts
 - Create heatmaps and correlation matrices to explore relationships

+***I performed exploratory data analysis to better understand the structure and patterns in the dataset.
+Several visualizations were created.***

 **Worker by Worker Efficiency**